nudzo/pg-trx/README.md

 # Custom PostgreSQL with Extensions

-This repository contains a Dockerfile for building a custom PostgreSQL image with additional extensions pre-installed:
+This repository contains a production-ready, multi-stage Dockerfile for building a custom PostgreSQL 17.4 image with additional extensions pre-installed:

-- pgvector - for vector similarity search
+- pgvector (v0.8.0) - for vector similarity search capabilities
-- TimescaleDB - for time-series data
+- TimescaleDB (v2.19.3) - for time-series data management

 ## Features